 Tasted in April 2010.
-Atypical for the property by being thick and heavy, but no complaints from me!
-Brown sugar, tropical flavors (mango, guava, sweet pineapple and candied mandarine peel).
+Atypical for the property to be thick and heavy, but no complaints from me!
+Brown sugar, tropical flavors (mango, guava, sweet pineapple, and candied mandarine peel).
 Acidity is just splendid and doesn't allow the sweetness to take command here.
-Very intense. long and with long, fat and honeyed aftertaste.
-Will go excellently with heavy spiced Asian food due to its high content of residual sugar.
+Very intense.
+Long and with a long, fat, and honeyed aftertaste.
+It will go excellently with heavy-spiced Asian food due to its high residual sugar content.

 2002 Les Justices 91p

 Tasted in April 2010.
-Represents excellent value for the money, créme brulée, complex, rich and well-craftet.
-This wine makes 2002 vintage proud!
+It represents excellent value for the money, créme brulée, complex, rich, and well-crafted.
+This wine makes the 2002 vintage proud!

 2001 Les Justices 94p

-Tasted 4 times - last time in April 2010.
+Tasted four times - last time in April 2010.
 Consistent notes.
-Fantastic nose of botrytised flavors like melasse, brown sugar, peach, acacia flower/honey and melon.
-Stunning richness, depth and acidity, concentration and length.
+Fantastic nose of botrytised flavors like molasses, brown sugar, peach, acacia flower/honey, and melon.
+Stunning richness, depth and acidity, concentration, and length.
 The finish goes on and on.
-This is angelic treat for the money and mind-blowing effort from this not classified growth.
+It is an angelic treat for the money and mind-blowing effort from this unclassified growth.

 2000 Les Justices 89p

 Tasted in April 2003.
-Not exactly pure botrytised flavors - the sweetness comes from wind-dried grapes.
-Elegant, charming, quite intense and well-structured.
-A nice wine to be enjoyed while you wait for the famous vintages.
+Not precisely pure botrytised flavors - the sweetness comes from wind-dried grapes.
+Elegant, charming, quite intense, and well-structured.
+A lovely wine to be enjoyed while you wait for the famous vintages.